MLB Betting Rules at MA Sportsbooks

 What are correlated plays, and why can’t you make them?

-Correlated plays are paired bets where the outcome of one is highly influential on the outcome of the other.
+Correlated plays involve paired bets where the result of one significantly impacts the result of the other.

 What are the rules for minimum and maximum MLB bets?